-The proposed development is located in DeKalb County along the south side of Perimeter Park Drive at the intersection of Perimeter Park South.
+The proposed development is located in DeKalb County, southeast of the North Peachtree Road and Perimeter Park Drive intersection.

 Will the proposed project be located close to the host-local government's boundary with another local government?
 If yes, identify the other local government.